RBCodewalker/doctors-hub/README.md

 # Doctors Hub

-In this project, the data of the doctors was fetched using **server actions** in **NextJS**.
+In this [project](https://doctors-hub.vercel.app), the data of the doctors was fetched using **server actions** in **NextJS**.
 The front end of the application is developed using **Next.js** and **TailwindCSS**.
-RESTful API along with the Doctors API provided by Digitale Patientenhilfe GmbH using fetch requests was used to GET, POST, PUT, DELETE the data.
+RESTful API along with the Doctors API provided by Digitale Patientenhilfe GmbH using fetch requests was used to GET, POST, PUT, and DELETE the data.
 Third-party UI libraries were used for clean and consistent UI. **Clean Architecture** is used for improved code quality, maintainability and scalability.

 ## Table of Contents